csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 Tweet](https://twitter.com/csswizardry/status/439383832920604672) to [a
-jsFiddle](http://jsfiddle.net/csswizardry/m2qa9/) describing an idea I’d had in which I grouped two or more related class attributes to make them easier to notice when scanning an HTML file, and—coincidentally—trivial to manipulate very effectively with Vim, my text editor of choice.
+jsFiddle](http://jsfiddle.net/csswizardry/m2qa9/) describing an idea I’d had in which I grouped two or more related class attributes to make them easier to notice when scanning an HTML file, and — coincidentally — trivial to manipulate very effectively with Vim, my text editor of choice.

 I was grouping them by enclosing them in square brackets, and that looks